Mail Code: 94305-2022

-- Teaching, an essential part of the program, is normally undertaken in conjunction with the Department of English.
+- Teaching is an essential part of the program.
+One quarter is normally undertaken in conjunction with the Department of English.
 The second quarter may be undertaken in conjunction with any department or program within the university.

 - Students must demonstrate, by the end of the third quarter of the first year, a reading knowledge of one foreign language and, by the beginning of the first quarter of the third year, a reading knowledge of one other foreign language.
 Reading knowledge means the ability to make a genuine scholarly use of the language: that is, to read prose of ordinary difficulty.
 Students may not take the University oral examination before completion of the foreign language requirement.